georgemaia/env-windows/README.md

 ---

 ## Usage

 **First install Chocolatey using cmd**

 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
 ```

+After start `cmd.exe` as administrator and run [install.bat](install.bat).

+You can simply switch from manual installation to chocolatey, because chocolatey uses the installers provided by the software vendors.
+They should be capabale to recognize an existing installation.

+Run [update-all.bat](update-all.bat) from time to time to ensure that all packages are up to date.

 ---